-For Prohibited Conduct Policies, refer to Board Policy JG - R1.
+For Prohibited Conduct Policies, refer to Board Policy IG - R1.

-In addition to the above consequences, building administration may, when deemed necessary, utilize alternative consequences, with supervisor approval.
+In addition to the above consequences, building administration may, when deemed necessary, utilize alternative

 In the event of a discrepancy between an administrative procedure and a Board Policy, the Board policy will take precedence.